How to Craft the Ideal Outreach Email for SEO in 2024 (And Actually Get Backlinks)

 Google SERPs for best to-do list app

-Not only can this land you high-quality backlinks, you can earn a lot of trickle-down traffic.
+Not only can this land your high-quality backlinks, but you can also earn a lot of trickle-down traffic.
 The original post ranks highly for a popular search term, after all.

 But you have to do this in the right way.
 The last thing the blogger wants is another email shamelessly asking for a link.